Guide to Rad-hard vs. Rad-tolerant

 Put simply, radiation hardening makes electronic components resistant to damage caused by radiation exposure.
 When you take an integrated circuit and put it in high radiation environments such as space, it is exposed to high energy radiation that passes through the semiconductor body.
 Some of the energy of the incident radiation is transferred into the semiconductor, creating mobile charge.
 The currents resulting from this charge can flow into circuit nodes which lead to circuit malfunction, either instantly or over time.
 Radiation hardening is the process in which specialized techniques are used to create a semiconductor IC which is resistant to the effects of the resulting charge and currents so that energetic strikes on the circuit do not impact its functioning correctly.

-Two prominent classes of radiation hardening are Radiation Hardening By Design (RHBD), which uses special design libraries and devices, and Radiation Hardening By Process (RHBP), which often uses specialized, often expensive, semiconductor fabrication processes.
+Two prominent classes of rad hard components are Radiation Hardening By Design (RHBD), which uses special design libraries and devices, and Radiation Hardening By Process (RHBP), which often uses specialized, often expensive, semiconductor fabrication processes.
 VORAGO’s patented HARDSIL® technology uses cost-effective, high-volume manufacturing to harden any commercially designed semiconductor component for extreme environment operations.

 Definitions of Rad-hard vs Rad-tolerant